Skip to content

 That night I noticed the cough was a little bit more constant and that she was more lethargic.
 I called the doctor in the morning.
 When we took her in, she was diagnosed with RSV, but the doctor said that her vitals were great and her lungs were clear.

-When her breathing changed, I knew something was not right
+I knew something wasn’t right

 That night I could tell there was some difference in her breathing.
 I could see retractions in her ribs.
 Her breathing was very fast and her cough was definitely worse.
 Following the doctor’s advice and knowing something was not right, I took her to urgent care where they took one look at her and informed me they would be taking her by ambulance to the ER.